Framing Calculator

 How We Estimate Costs

-Material cost per linear foot is derived from retail lumber pricing at Home Depot, Lowe's, and regional lumber yards for the appropriate lumber species for each project type (SPF for interior walls, pressure treated for deck framing, etc.), updated as of early 2026.
-The ranges reflect the low and high ends of current market pricing for standard grades — premium grades and specialty species will exceed the high end.
+Material cost per linear foot is derived from retail lumber pricing at Home Depot, Lowe’s, and regional lumber yards for the appropriate species for each project type, updated as of early 2026.
+Labor cost per square foot is sourced from contractor bid data on HomeAdvisor and Angi, cross-referenced with RSMeans labor unit data for residential framing.

 💡 Why This Calculator Shows Ranges